 5. Axos Bank

-Axos’ Essential Checking, Rewards Checking, and CashBack Checking customers also receive unlimited reimbursements for all domestic ATM fees.
-If you often make debit card purchases at retailers like Target and Walmart, then you might be able to get cash back rewards on those purchases with a rewards checking account from Axos.
+If you often make debit card purchases at retailers like Target and Walmart, you might get cash-back rewards on those purchases with a rewards checking account from Axos.

 In addition, if a non-sufficient funds fee (NSF fee) is something you are concerned about, Axos has eliminated these fees.
 These are some of the best checking accounts around.